Textualize/textual/docs/guide/styles.md

 --8<-- "docs/examples/guide/styles/colors02.py"
 ```

 We set the `background` style to a color with an alpha that ranges from 0.1 to 1.
-Notice how with an alpha of 0.1 the background almost matches the screen, but at 1.0 it is a solid color.
+Notice that an alpha of 0.1 the background almost matches the screen, but at 1.0 it is a solid color.

 ```{.textual path="docs/examples/guide/styles/colors02.py"}
 ```

 ## Dimensions

 Widgets occupy a rectangular region of the screen, which may be as small as a single character or as large as the screen.
-Potentially *larger* if scrolling is enabled.
+Potentially *larger* if [scrolling][#] is enabled.

 ### Box Model

-The size of a widget on screen is the total of a number of settings.
+The following styles influence the dimensions of a widget.

-- [width](../styles/width.md) and [height](../styles/width.md) define the size of the content area which contains text or other content set in your code.
+- [width](../styles/width.md) and [height](../styles/width.md) define the size of the widget.
 - [padding](../styles/padding.md) adds optional space around the content area.
 - [border](../styles/border.md) draws an optional rectangular border around the padding and the content area.

-Additionally, the [margin](../styles/margin.md) style adds space around a widgets border, which isn't technically part of the widget, but provide visual separation between widgets.
+Additionally, the [margin](../styles/margin.md) style adds space around a widget's border, which isn't technically part of the widget, but provides visual separation between widgets.

 Together these styles compose the widget's *box model*.
 The following diagram shows how these settings are combined: